Media coverage of the Gaza war: Hamas and in Palestine

 In the hours after the attack, Hamas "employed a broad, sophisticated media strategy" using bot accounts to spread graphic, emotionally charged and false propaganda that was picked up and repeated by official accounts and foreign governments.
 Cyabra, an Israeli social media intelligence company found that on the day after the attack, one in four posts about the conflict on Facebook, Instagram, TikTok and X were from fake accounts.
 The New York Times described the start of the Gaza war as releasing a "deluge of online propaganda and disinformation" that was "larger than anything seen before".
 It described the conflict as "fast becoming a world war online" and stated that Russia, China, Iran and its proxies had used state media and covert influence campaigns on social media networks to support Hamas, undermine Israel, criticize the United States and cause unrest.
 James Rubin of the U.S. State Department's Global Engagement Center called coverage of the conflict as being swept up in "an undeclared information war with authoritarian countries".

 Hamas has been barred from most social media sites and are unable to post on Facebook, Instagram and TikTok; however, some content from the group has been posted on other sites such as Telegram, where an account reportedly aligned to Hamas would post photos and videos in support of Hamas or documenting their actions, per the Atlantic Council.
 Following the attack, Hamas used bot accounts originating in countries such as Pakistan to sidestep bans on Facebook and X.

 In Gaza, young content creators, such as Hind Khoudary, Plestia Alaqad, Motaz Azaiza, and Bisan Owda, documented their lives through the war, gaining significant followings on social media.
 A food blogger, Hamada Shaqoura, went viral on social media with videos of himself cooking meals out of canned humanitarian aid and distributing them to displaced children.
 In Yemen, teenage influencer Rashid, nicknamed "Timhouthi Chalamet", went viral on TikTok and X after posting a video of himself touring the captured ship Galaxy Leader and was later interviewed by streamer Hasan Piker.
 An image of a teenage boy holding onto his deceased mother in Gaza went viral on social media in February 2024.
 In June 2024, a former Meta employee sued the company for wrongful termination, stating it was suppressing Palestinian content.
 In July 2024, a Meta spokesperson stated an interview with Jeremy Scahill on Democracy Now! had been erroneously removed and was restored.

-In March 2025, Israel raised claims that Gaza based blogger Salah al-Ja'frawi, who reportedly is known as "Hamas' social media star' raised funds for Hamas, and the rebuilding of Nasser Hospital in Khan Younis before pocketing the donations totaling about $4 million.
+In March 2025, Israel raised claims that Gaza based blogger Saleh al-Jafarawi, who reportedly is known as "Hamas' social media star' raised funds for Hamas, and the rebuilding of Nasser Hospital in Khan Younis before pocketing the donations totaling about $4 million.
 The Palestinian Health Ministry issued a statement that denied any involvement with the fundraising via social media, and the ministry and Palestinian activist Mustafa Asfour condemned the actions.